Fenugreek

 - ^ a b c Parvizpur A, Ahmadiani A, Kamalinejad M. Spinal serotonergic system is partially involved in antinociception induced by Trigonella foenum-graecum (TFG) leaf extract.
 J Ethnopharmacol.
 (2004)

-- ^ a b Petit PR, et al. Steroid saponins from fenugreek seeds: extraction, purification, and pharmacological investigation on feeding behavior and plasma cholesterol.
+- ^ a b Petit PR, et al. Steroid saponins from fenugreek seeds: extraction, purification, and pharmacological investigation on feeding behavior and plasma lipid balance.
 Steroids.
 (1995)

 - ^ Abdel-Barry JA, et al. Hypoglycaemic effect of aqueous extract of the leaves of Trigonella foenum-graecum in healthy volunteers.
 East Mediterr Health J. (2000)